Shirley Lindenbaum

-Shirley Inglis Lindenbaum is an Australian anthropologist notable for her medical anthropological work on kuru in Papua New Guinea, HIV/AIDS in the United States of America, and cholera in Bangladesh.
+Shirley Inglis Lindenbaum is an Australian anthropologist notable for her medical anthropology work on kuru in Papua New Guinea, HIV/AIDS in the United States of America, and cholera in Bangladesh.

+Education

+Lindenbaum earned a Bachelor of Arts degree from the University of Melbourne in 1955.
+In 1971, she received a Master of Arts from the University of Sydney.
+In 1972, she was granted a PhD waiver from the Graduate Center of the City University of New York, enabling her to become an assistant professor of anthropology there without having obtained her PhD.

 Career

-Beginning in 1972, Lindenbaum taught cultural anthropology at the Graduate Faculty of The New School for Social Research in New York, before accepting a professorship at the City University of New York.
-She was the editor of the international journal American Ethnologist (1984-1989), and later served as Book Review Editor for Anthropology Now (2010-2013).
+Beginning in 1972, Lindenbaum taught cultural anthropology at the Graduate Faculty of The New School for Social Research in New York City, before accepting a professorship at the City University of New York.
+She was the editor of the international journal American Ethnologist from 1984 to 1989, and later served as Book Review Editor for Anthropology Now from 2010 to 2013.

-Professor Lindenbaum is currently living in New York and is emerita professor of the Graduate Division of the City University of New York.
+Lindenbaum currently lives in New York and is emerita professor of the Graduate Center of the City University of New York.